Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Melanoma

 The most common form of primary eye cancer in adults is melanoma.
-It is quite different to the melanoma you get on your skin as it can start in a part of the body that hasn't been exposed to the sun.
+It is quite different to the melanoma you get on your skin.

 Eye melanoma, also called 'ocular melanoma' or 'uveal melanoma', grows in the cells of the eye that produce melanin (the pigment that gives your skin its colour).
-It affects the middle of the three layers of the wall of the eye which contains a few separate parts.
+It affects the middle of the 3 layers of the wall of the eye, which contains several parts.
 It can affect any of the parts in this layer.
 You can't see ocular melanoma by looking in a mirror.

 Lymphoma

-Another type of rare eye cancer is lymphoma, which affects your immune system and usually starts in your glands (lymph nodes).
+Another type of rare eye cancer is lymphoma, which affects your immune system and usually starts in your lymph nodes.

 Retinoblastoma